-Mistaking Architecture as a career rather than a passion, Ron chose the University of Oklahoma for his ongoing education and after that Columbia University in New York City.
-Mentors there — Dean Bryant Vollendorf, Fred Shellabarger, Bill Burgett at O.U.; James Marston Fitch at Columbia — were helpful in furthering his passion for both the art and craft of Architecture.
+Mistaking Architecture as a career rather than a passion, Ron chose the University of Oklahoma for his ongoing education and after that Columbia University in New York City and the University of Texas at Austin.
+Mentors there — Dean Bryant Vollendorf, Fred Shellabarger, Bill Burgett at O.U.; James Marston Fitch at Columbia; Wayne Bell and D.B.
+Alexander at U.T.Austin — were helpful in furthering his passion for both the art and craft of Architecture.

 Meanwhile, the evolution of his spiritual life kept pace with his intellectual interests.
 Ramsay’s grandfather Roy, and his father, another Roy, were atheist and agnostic, respectively.
 Ron (who was meant to be the third Roy in that lineage) accepted the torch of eclectic skepticism.

-Working from the age of ten at Roy Ramsey’s Phillips 66 service station — pumping gas, lubricating and changing oil, patching tires — introduced him to the World of Work.
-Summers there and, later, at Midwest Tea Packing punctuated seven undergraduate years at Norman, Oklahoma, and a year of graduate work at Columbia preceded his appointment to the Architecture faculty of a smaller Midwestern institution.
-He has remained there since August, 1971, exploring the American “Outback” and yammering to any who would listen about the also-rans of architectural history — Lawrence Buck, Burnham Hoyt, Louis Singleton Curtiss, Jože Plečnik, William Halsey Wood — and the architecture of churches, despite his aversion to organized religion.
+Working from the age of ten at Ramsey’s Phillips 66 service station — pumping gas, lubricating and changing oil, patching tires — introduced him to the World of Work.
+Summers there and, later, at Midwest Tea Packing, punctuated seven undergraduate years at Norman, Oklahoma, and a year of graduate work at Columbia preceded his appointment to the Architecture faculty of a smaller Midwestern institution.
+He has remained there since August, 1971, exploring the American “Outback” and yammering to any who would listen about the also-rans of architectural history — Lawrence Buck, Burnham Hoyt, Louis Singleton Curtiss, Jože Plečnik, William Halsey Wood, Bruce Goff — and the architecture of churches, despite his aversion to organized religion.